Regulations to combat cross border tax evasion

 The introduction of FATCA and AEI means that we require you to provide additional tax-relevant information to enable us to meet our obligations.
 How FATCA and AEI will impact your relationship with UBS will depend on the products or services you receive from UBS.

-Swiss AEI list of reportable and participating jurisdictions for completion of UBS Self-certification Forms
+AEI lists of reportable and participating jurisdictions for completion of UBS Self-certification Forms

-Please click on the PDF to check if your tax residence is in a reportable and/or participating jurisdiction.
+Please click on the link to check if your tax residence is in a reportable and/or participating jurisdiction.

 AEI and FATCA Forms